rail5/liesel/README.md

 sudo make install
 ```

+## Supported Systems

 Liesel is currently tested & verified to successfully build & run on:

  - GNU/Linux
- - MacOS
+ - MacOS*
- - OpenBSD
+ - OpenBSD**
- - Windows*
+ - Windows***

+*Run 'make macos'

+**On OpenBSD, 'gmake' (GNU make) must be used rather than the default 'make'.
+Run 'gmake openbsd'

-*The Windows binaries must be compiled from GNU/Linux.
+***The Windows binaries must be compiled from GNU/Linux.
 Binaries for all other systems can be compiled from those systems themselves.
 See [autobuild](https://github.com/rail5/autobuild) for a script to automate the build process for GNU/Linux and Windows binaries

 ## Some small notes